cytronicoder/cytronicoder/README.md

 ## 🏆 Achievements

-- Platinum division in USACO!
+- Platinum division in USACO
 - Received Honor Roll of Distinction (top 1%) for the AMC 8 and Certificate of Achievement for AMC 10
 - First place in Singapore for
   - BEBRAS International Challenge on Informatics and Computational Thinking (BEBRAS, 2022)
   - Singapore Math Global Assessments Final (SINGA, 2022)
   - Design Thinking with Robotics and Computational Thinking International Competition Finals (DrCT, 2021)
+  - Singapore and Asian Schools Math Olympiad (SASMO, 2023)

 ## 📚 Experience